 There was no way that we were going to agree to having our almost new television replaced with someone else’s refurbished model at our expense… or even at no cost to us.
 We wanted OUR television repaired.

-I don’t even remember how many telephone calls my husband and I made to the manufacturer after that, but it was at least a dozen, most of them to supervisors and people “with authority,” and we were getting nowhere.
+I don’t even remember how many telephone calls we made to the manufacturer after that, but it was at least a dozen, most of them to supervisors and people “with authority,” and we were getting nowhere.
 The store we had bought our television from wouldn’t help us because the television was still under warranty, and the manufacturer would only send someone to pick up our almost new television and drop off a refurbished one.
 They refused to repair OUR television and return it to us.

 At that point we began to think that it would be easier to just bypass the store and the manufacturer and that it would be worth the expense to have the television repaired locally.
 We made more telephone calls, and that is when we discovered… that at least in this area… no one repairs televisions any more!
 Each store will service only the televisions they sell, and all of the stores send the televisions to the same repair center located nearly a hundred miles from here.
 There really are no repair shops nearer than that.
 Unbelievable, isn’t it?